AnswerDotAI/FastHTML-Gallery/examples/todo_series/intermediate/info.md

 2. **Delete Todo**: Each todo item has a delete link to remove it from the list.
 3. **Real-time Updates**: The list updates dynamically without full page reloads.
 4. **Persistent Storage**: Todos are stored in an SQLite database for data persistence.
+5. **Due Date**: Each todo item has a due date field and the list is sorted by due date.
+If the item is past due the date is displayed in red.
+6. **Done**: Each todo item has a done field.
+Items can be marked as done and the list shows completed items crossed out.
+7. **fh-frakenui**: Simple styling is done using the fh-frakenui library.